CampbellDavid/sei-project-03/README.md

 Given more time, the added features we wanted to implement include the capability of an instant messaging feature, the ability to take payments for pub quizzes and for the app to display who has paid in the team, the ability to 'buy a pint' for other users.
 Additionally, more time would ideally have been allocated to styling the site, however we collectively agreed that the application's functionality was of higher importance.

 The app has some errors that require addressing.
 The first I would like to address relates to the functionality that allows users to add and remove themselves to teams within the quiz.
 At present, it is possible to belong to two teams at the same time; this is a bug that needs addressing so that any one user can only belong to a single team whilst they are not a member of any others.
 The 'add to team' function is also only visible from the front end at present, meaning when the page is refreshed the data reverts back to its original state.
 The reason for this was due to the time crunch we experienced when developing the application, as this was a feature we left until later and required for demonstration.
 It would also be good if a single user could only belong to one event at any given time, as the way the app is configured currently allows users to be able to belong to multiple teams at various pubs simultaneously.
 We would have liked to achieve this and have all current attending events visible to the user through the profile view page.
-Finally, the current team captain does not change in the case that the user who created the team leaves; we tried to set the team captain as the '0' index of the members array, however it wasn't rendering properly in the frontend.
+Finally, the current team captain does not change in the case that the user who created the team leaves; we tried to set the team captain as the '0' index of the members array, however it wasn't rendering properly in the front end.

 Additionally, a user is currently able to add multiple star ratings to a single pub, which is a bug that needs addressing.
 We would achieve this through the use of the .contains() method on the star rating array, as the array is set up to consist of objects which has the user data nested within; the star rating number simply returns the sum of all ratings divided by the length of how many users have left a star rating.